ISISComputingGroup/ibex_developers_manual/Python-conventions.md

     Args:
-        state (string): the state to wait for (e.g. "paused") maxwaitsecs (int, optional): the maximum time to wait for the state before carrying on onexit (bool, optional): wait for runstate to change from the specified state
+        state (string): the state to wait for (e.g. "paused") maxwaitsecs (int, optional): the maximum time to wait before carrying on onexit (bool, optional): wait for runstate to change from the specified state

     Examples: